New Earth

 Cassandra’s physical needs

 Now, let me get more serious myself.
-I’m normally a very positive person, and if you’ve read even a few articles on this weblog, you are well aware that I try really hard to find good things to say even about the weaker episodes. (!)
+I’m normally a very positive person, and if you’ve read even a few articles on this weblog, you are well aware that I try really hard to find good things to say even about the weaker episodes. (spoiler for series 2Just you wait till we get closer to the end of this series!)
 That doesn’t mean, however, that I don’t see their worse aspects.
 Sometimes I just have to call attention to them, not only because they irritate me, but more because they teach a wrong lesson.
 (Remember that cringey remark about Marxism in The empty child?)

 Chip sees to Cassandra’s physical needs.
 Basically, he moisturizes her.